brasiqui/labdemo/README.md

 ## Usage
 Start the project with `npm run dev` command.
-After starting, open the http://localhost:3000/ URL in your browser.
+After starting, open the http://localhost:5000/ URL in your browser.
-On the welcome page you can test the generated services via API Gateway and check the nodes & services.

 In the terminal, try the following commands:
 - `nodes` - List all connected nodes.
 - `actions` - List all registered service actions.
-- `call greeter.hello` - Call the `greeter.hello` action.
+- `call suspects.list` - Call the `suspects.list` action.
-- `call greeter.welcome --name John` - Call the `greeter.welcome` action with the `name` parameter.
+- `call passengers.check --name Arlequina --temperature 37` - Call the `passengers.check` action with the `name` and `temperature` parameter.
-- `call products.list` - List the products (call the `products.list` action).

 ## Services
 - **api**: API Gateway services
-- **greeter**: Sample service with `hello` and `welcome` actions.
-- **products**: Sample DB service.
+- **suspects**: DB service responsible for providing a list of known suspects.
 To use with MongoDB, set `MONGO_URI` environment variables and install MongoDB adapter with `npm i moleculer-db-adapter-mongo`.
+- - **passengers**: Service responsible for receive passengers name and check their temperature.
+If the temperature is greater than or equal to 38 degree, an event fever.detected is emitted warning that fever was detected and doctors will be awaited.-
+- - **doctors**: Service responsible for listening to events `fever.detected` and providing appropriate care.
+- - **lab**: Service that will be the agent of the moleculer lab.

 ## Mixins
 - **db.mixin**: Database access mixin for services.
 Based on [moleculer-db](https://github.com/moleculerjs/moleculer-db#readme)